Lavelle Felton: Professional career

 He started his professional basketball career in the Turkish Basketball League's Büyük Kolej for two years, before moving on to Greece and France and finally landing in Germany playing for Paderborn Baskets club in the German Basketball Bundesliga.
 Averaging 10.5 points and 3.1 rebounds per game in the 2008-09 season, Felton helped the club successfully reach the playoffs.

 Death and involvement

-On August 12, 2009, Felton was seriously wounded by an unknown gunman while in the driver seat of his car, about to depart from a Milwaukee gas station around 2 am local time.
+On August 12, 2009, Felton was seriously wounded by an unknown gunman while in the driver seat of his car, about to depart from a Milwaukee gas station around 2 A.M. local time.
 Felton died of his wounds one day later.
 He was survived by a five-year-old stepson, a four-year-old son, and a two-year-old daughter with his girlfriend.
-Two months later, a different well-known former high school basketball player, 22 year-old Querronaceosam "Querro" Evans, was killed at the same gas station.
+Two months later, another former high school basketball player, 22 year-old Querronaceosam "Querro" Evans, was killed at the same gas station.